bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'tap'``
 * icon: |tap_icon|

-The tap selection tool allows the user to select single points by clicking a left mouse button, or tapping with a finger.
+The tap selection tool allows you to select single points by clicking the left mouse button, or tapping with a finger.

 After a selection is made, the indices of the selected points are available from properties on the |Selection| object for a glyph data source.
 For example: